humanitycodes/www/coursework/lessons/slides/sinatra-helper-methods.md

 end
 ```

-See how we're building the HTML in the string and injecting the title and content where they need to be?
+Notice how even though we have `"` characters, they aren't closing the string.
+And see how we're building the HTML in the string and injecting the title and content where they need to be?
 With that method, we can create the same HTML with a simple:

 ```
 <%= sidebar_widget("This is my title", "This is my content.") %>